travis-ci/docs-travis-ci-com/user/languages/php.md

   - nightly
 ```

-## Default Build Script (PHPUnit)
+## Default Build Script

-The default test script is PHPUnit.
+The default build script is PHPUnit.
 It comes packaged with PHP, but you can also
 install a specific version in a custom location.
 If you do install it
 separately, make sure you invoke the correct version by using the full path.